 The cutest creature living on the Channel Islands is the island fox, found nowhere else on the planet.
 The gray- and rust-colored creature, a much smaller descendent of the mainland gray fox, doesn’t get much bigger than an average housecat.
 Six of the eight Channel Islands have their own populations of island foxes, and each is recognized as a separate, unique subspecies.
 They’re all slightly different, each with its own evolutionary adaptations such as a shorter tail or a longer nose.

 In 2004, each of the island fox subspecies was federally listed as endangered, but a captive breeding program combined with other measures saved this species from extinction, and populations are now more stable.
 In the national park, the foxes are found on San Miguel, Santa Rosa, and Santa Cruz islands.
 One of your best chances of seeing foxes is on Santa Cruz Island, home to about 1,000 individuals, often spotted near Scorpion Ranch Campground.
 Unlike the mainland gray fox, which hunts only at night, the island fox has no predators, so it cruises the island by daylight.

-The only way to get to four of the five islands in Channel Islands National Park is by boat—either a privately owned vessel or on a trip run by the park-authorized concessionaire, Island Packers.
-The company runs charters to Santa Cruz Island daily year-round; Anacapa charters run five days a week during June-September (fewer trips in the off-season).
+The only way to get to four of the five islands in Channel Islands National Park is by boat—either a privately owned vessel or on a trip run by the park-authorised concessionaire, Island Packers.
+The locally-owned company, which is celebrating its 50th anniversary in 2018, runs charters to Santa Cruz Island daily year-round; charters to Anacapa run five days a week during summer (fewer trips in the off-season).